 Now, usually in physics all dimensionless combinations are of the order 1.
 Why the combination (1) instead has to be of the order 100 in order for physics of fluid to become interesting?
 If we will know the answer to this question, we will advance quite a bit in understanding developed turbulence.

 Why the latter is so critically important for our health and wealth?
-I am Russian, so let me talk a bit about oil pipes 226.
-Top ten open problems in physics What would be the optimal velocity of the oil flow through the pipe to maximize income of GAZPROM?
+I am Russian, so let me talk a bit about oil pipes What would be the optimal velocity of the oil flow through the pipe to maximize income of GAZPROM?
 If I pump the oil with small velocity, the oil flow through it is slow, as well as the flow of money to my pocket.
 If I pump oil with very large velocity, then turbulence and turbulent viscosity becomes important at some point – I start to loose lots and lots of energy to pumping (viscosity is essentially equivalent of friction).

 As you see, the price of the question is much higher than 1 million offered by the Clay Mathematics Institute.